greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 ## Motivation

 The purpose of cellular automata (CA) _writ large_ is to mimic biological growth at the cellular level.
 Most CAs begin with a grid of pixels where each pixel represents a different cell.
 Then a set of growth rules, controlling how cells respond to their neighbors, are applied to the population in an iterative manner.
-Although these growth rules are simple to write down, they are choosen so as to produce complex, self-organizing behaviors.
-For example, Conway's Game of Life has just three simple growth rules but can give rise to diverse structures and dynamics.[^fn4]
+Although these growth rules are simple to write down, they are choosen so as to produce complex self-organizing behaviors.
+For example, Conway's Game of Life has just three simple growth rules that give rise to a diverse range of structures.[^fn4]

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:49.4%; min-width:280px; display: inline-block; vertical-align: top;text-align:center;">